harisont/conllu-plus-converter/README.md

 When CoNNL-U Plus files have a lot of project-specific extra annotations under [MISC](https://universaldependencies.org/misc.html), using [CoNLL-U Plus](https://universaldependencies.org/ext-format.html) can be much nicer.
 Unfortunately, many tools for working with CoNNL-U files don't support CoNNL-U Plus  (yet), so it can be useful to convert files between the two formats without loosing any information.

-With this converter, for example, a CoNLL-U plus lacking XPOS and FEATS and having an extra field CORRECTION, such as this:
+With this converter, for example, a CoNLL-U Plus file lacking XPOS and FEATS and having an extra field CORRECTION, such as this:

 ```
 # global.columns = ID FORM LEMMA UPOS HEAD DEPREL DEPS MISC CORRECTION